phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 The scalable storage layer we are targeting is TiKV from Pingcap.
 Deploying a TiKV cluster involves deploying two types of services: TiKV instances and PD instances.
 TiKV nodes are the primary service that holds the data.
-The TiKV node holds its data in RocksDB, so we have predictable performance equivalence compared to single-node instances.
+The TiKV node records its data in RocksDB, so we have predictable performance equivalence compared to single-node instances.
-Aside from TiKV instances, there are also Placement Drivers called PD.
+Aside from TiKV instances, there are also instances called Placement Drivers (PD).
 PD services track where data is in your TiKV cluster.
 So the SurrealDB compute engine will connect to a PD instance, request access to specific keys and ranges, and the placement driver will redirect the requests to the correct TiKV instances.